hosseinmd/swagger-typescript/readme.md

 # Swagger-Typescript: Generate ts/js code from swagger/openApi JSON

-Support OpenApi v3 and swagger v2
+Support OpenApi v3, swagger v2 and postman collection

-An auto typescript/javascript code generator from swagger.
+An auto typescript/javascript code generator from APIs doc.
 Each endpoint will be created as a function, full type base.
 Supported